digicatapult/sqnc-documentation/docs/dataVisibility.md

 - Process restrictions place restrictions on relationships between metadata values on different tokens.
 - The existence of the token transactions leaks information about what tokens are related.

 Fundamentally restricting this sort of information would likely require a rethink of the token model we’ve taken.
 Likely it would result in losing the guardrails of process flows entirely.
-This investigation therefore assumes that this is beyond scope and will simply focus on strategies for hiding the metadata itself.
+This investigation therefore assumes that this is beyond scope and will simply focus on strategies for hiding the metadata and data themselves.

-# Metadata File Contents
+# Data File Contents

 Files in IPFS are shared freely and no access control mechanisms are implemented therein.
-This is a limitation of IPFS and there are no technical reasons why a different value addressed distributed filestore couldn’t provide these features.
+This is a limitation of IPFS and there are no technical reasons why a different content-addressed distributed filestore couldn’t provide these features.
 For now however we consider approaches to encrypting the files that are placed in IPFS.

 Files placed in IPFS may be large.
 It therefore only makes sense to encrypt them with a symmetric block cipher.
 The challenge therefore is how to share the symmetric encryption key with other parties.
-This should clearly happen on-chain via an appropriate key exchange mechanism, but this presents an additional concern; what happens if a party gives two different symmetric keys to different chain members?
+This should clearly happen on-chain via an appropriate key exchange mechanism to prove that sharing occurred, but this presents an additional concern; what happens if a party gives two different symmetric keys to different chain members?
 The risk here is that the canonical contents of the file as described by the on-chain reference are undermined.

 Essentially what we need is something called [publicly verifiable secret sharing](https://en.wikipedia.org/wiki/Publicly_Verifiable_Secret_Sharing).
 Under a publicly verifiable secret sharing scheme a party is able to privately share a secret (in this case a symmetric encryption key) with another party whilst proving to all other chain members that the secret has indeed been shared correctly.
 A commonly used method for this is the [Chaum-Pedersen Protocol](https://chaum.com/wp-content/uploads/2021/12/Wallet_Databases.pdf).
 Essentially the protocol proves that two encryptions correspond to the same underlying plaintext.